snipsco/snips-skill-owm/README.md

 ## Copyright

-This skill is provided by [Snips](https://www.snips.ai) as Open Source software.
+This action is provided by [Snips](https://www.snips.ai) as Open Source software.
 See [LICENSE.txt](https://github.com/snipsco/snips-skill-owm/blob/master/LICENSE.txt) for more information.